 2. Prepare the Pots

-In this step you should prepare some pots, every five bulbs need one small pot.
+In this step, you should prepare some pots, every five bulbs need one small pot.
 We have an exciting process called saffron bulb multiplication, and it means if you plant five bulbs in pots this year, you will have more than twenty saffron bulbs in the seventh year.

 The pots should have proper drainage to exit the excess water, It is an essential thing for all plants.
-You can use each container the grow saffron and it isn’t any problem, but your pots deep should be at least 25 cm.
+You can use each container the growing saffron and it isn’t any problem, but your pots deep should be at least 25 cm.
 It is not about saffron roots; this is about saffron propagation and its physiological functions.

 3. Prepare Suitable Soil